 However, IoT is not a specific service platform or a specific technology according to [ITU-T Y.4000] definition.
 Rather, it is much broader concept that is loosely defined as a global infrastructure.
 Specific accessibility issues related to IoT applications and services arise from the two key aspects of IoT, namely, interoperability and the “thing” on how persons with disabilities may use these applications and services.

 Figure 1 shows the relationship among IoT accessibility requirements, the general ICT accessibility requirements and accessibility requirements specific to user interface (UI).
-IoT accessibility requirements fill the gap between the general ICT accessibility requirements, e.g. [ITU-T F.790], [ITU-T F.791] and the IoT accessibility requirements specific to UI e.g. [ITU-T Y.1901], [W3C WCAG 2.0] in the IoT environments.
+IoT accessibility requirements fill the gap between the general ICT accessibility requirements, e.g. [ITU-T F.790], [b-ITU-T H Suppl.
+17], [b-ISO/IEC TR29138-1], [b-ISO TR22411] and the IoT accessibility requirements specific to UI, e.g. [b-ITU-T Y.1901], [b-W3C WCAG 2.0] in the IoT environments.